-To prove the point, this is one of my cats when he was first trying to figure out audio compression.
-These days he’s like “look bro it’s nuthin’”.
+My cat when he was first trying to figure out audio compression.
+These days he’s like “look bro it’s nuthin'”.

 1. Just One Compressor

 If you’re not yet entirely comfortable with compression… Don’t confuse yourself with too many choices to begin with.
-Choose only one compressor (maybe the one that comes with your DAW).
+Choose only one compressor.
+Maybe the one that comes with your DAW).
 Use that one compressor for everything until you feel like you fully understand what compression does and how the different controls affect sound.
 When you have a good understanding and ability to work the dynamics with your compressor of choice, you can start expanding and experimenting with different compressors in order to learn about the differences they make.

 2. The Extreme Threshold Technique